Atomox/ExampleCode/Tutorials/docker.readme.md

 ## Exposing ports
 Ports are how applications expose themselves to be reached by the outside world.
 This is a Linux/Operating Systems concept, not a Docker one.
 Docker just allows you to declair where your containers are looking for their ports.
 You can tell Docker which ports to expose inside of the container, as well as where to expose them *outside* the container.
 By default, you probably only wanna expose them inside the container, since all containers inside the same docker-compose system will know where these ports are.
 By not exposing the outside port number, your system will be more secure, although it is handy for local development, like when you want to connect to your MySQL container with Sequel Pro.

-## Docker-Compose.xml vs Dockerfile
+## Docker-Compose.yml vs Dockerfile
-There are two (types of) files you need to know about: `dockerfile` (one per container) and `docker-compose.xml` (the file that networks/maps your containers together).
+There are two (types of) files you need to know about: `dockerfile` (one per container) and `docker-compose.yml` (the file that networks/maps your containers together).

 Docker file is generally used when you're modifying an existing image, such as installing php, and adding plugins.
 If you're using an existing image, and not making changes, you won't need this (when using docker-compose).

-We have already discussed Docker-Compose.xml, and that will reference the dockerfiles of each container you use.
+We have already discussed Docker-Compose.yml, and that will reference the dockerfiles of each container you use.

 ## Building off an image
 You don't have to build your containers from scratch. `Docker-hub.com` is a good place to find existing builds, including official packaged for just about any software you can imagine.